djh1997/proj324/docs/index.md

 ## Acknowledgements

-A special thanks go to my family, technical support staff, The Writing Cafe,  Philip Culverhouse and Nicholas Outram.
+A special thanks goes to my family, technical support staff, The Writing Cafe,  Philip Culverhouse and Nicholas Outram.

-A thanks also goes to the makers of GitHub, GitGuardian, Telegram, Atom, GanttProject, Scikit-image and Inksacpe for their great services/software.
+A thanks also goes to the makers of GitHub, GitGuardian, Telegram, Atom, GanttProject, Scikit-image and Inkscape for their great services/software.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->